Looking for a bed that works hard so you can sleep even harder?

 This hybrid combines foam, latex, and coils.
 It is compressed when shipped so that it can fit inside a convenient box.

-This 14.5-inch mattress features a Tencel cover that is designed to wick away moisture in an effort to prevent overheating.
+This 13.5-inch mattress features a Tencel cover that is designed to wick away moisture in an effort to prevent overheating.

-- The second layer holds a 2.5-inch latex that is separated into 7 comfort zones, which is meant to provide more support or compression where it is needed most.
-Shoppers should feel as though the lower back is well-supported as the latex fills the lumbar region.
-This material is aerated, to promote airflow and cooling.
+- The third layer holds a 2.5-inch latex pad that is separated into seven comfort zones to provide more support or compression where they’re needed most.
+This material is aerated to promote airflow and cooling.

-- The bottom layer consists of a TexasQUAD individually wrapped support coil system.
-The springs are bound together by fours, reinforcing stability.
-The pocketed design offers airflow and individualized compression.
+- The innerspring unit consists of a 5-zone individually wrapped support coil system.
+The springs are reinforced to provide stability, and the pocketed design offers airflow and individualized compression.

 Comparing Firmness (Support & Feel)